What is this subject about?

 UK Politics: This part of the course is taught in the first year; you will be introduced to the political system in the UK.
-This includes a study of the strengths and limitations of British democracy and the examination of different proposals to increase participation.
-The policies and beliefs of political parties and how elections are contested including voting systems, voting behaviour and the media.
+This includes a study of the strengths and limitations of British democracy and the examination of different proposals to increase participation, and the policies and beliefs of political parties and how elections are contested, including voting systems, voting behaviour and the media.
 It also covers the evaluation of the roles and effectiveness of institutions such as the cabinet and Parliament, the judiciary and the constitution.

-Political ideologies: Four key political ideologies will be introduced and evaluated in the course; conservativism, liberalism and socialism in addition to one (the fourth) from following choice: anarchism, ecologism, feminism, multiculturalism or nationalism.
+Political ideologies: four key political ideologies will be introduced and evaluated in the course: conservativism, liberalism, and socialism, in addition to one (the fourth) from the following choice: anarchism, ecologism, feminism, multiculturalism or nationalism.

 How is the course assessed?